webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

     - To enable :code:`config.core.enableCustomConstraints = true;`

 * Constraints will be evaluated for every node that is of the meta-type where

+`Click here to open the video in a browser. <https://www.youtube.com/embed/KZZ2LGp2WLY>`_.

 .. raw:: html